franchsli/whatsapp_clone_django/README.md

 ## Improvements

+- Make it so if a chat is clicked but is already displayed the request won't be sent to the server.
 - Use with statements in frecuently used field lookups in the HTML.
 - Implement a dynamic status length:
   - If its a photo 5 secs.